 Medical card means test: aged over 70

 To qualify for a medical card your weekly income must be below a certain figure.
-Here we explain the means test for those who are aged over 70.
+Here we explain the means test for people over the age of 70.
 See also other information about the medical card and how to apply.

-There are different means test rules for those under 70 years of age.
+There are different means test rules for people under 70 years of age.

-The assessment of a couple for medical card purposes is based on the age of the older person.
+The assessment of a couple is based on the age of the older person.

 Income, savings, investments and some property are taken into account in the means test.
 However, there are certain exceptions.